Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 • Starting point: Karlovac — "City of Four Rivers"

-• Charming riverside villages along the route
+• Riverside villages along the route

-• Perfect for families and swimming spots
+• Suited to families and swimming spots

 Key Features:

-• Deep canyon creating sense of seclusion
+• Deep canyon creating a sense of seclusion

 • Base town: Ogulin, steeped in local folklore